 About Miniature Wonderland:

 Miniature Wonderland is a model railway attraction.
 It has many interactive models based on different countries and important landmarks of the world.
 It also has a mini airport that showcases a flight launch.
-More than 1000 mini trains with train tracks, carriages, lights, trees, and miniature human figurines have been used to make wonderful displays.
-Miniature wonderland is a major attraction in Hamburg and is the largest of its kind in the world.
+More than 1000 mini trains with train tracks, carriages, lights, trees, and miniature human figurines have been used to make beautiful displays.
+Miniature wonderland is a major attraction in Hamburg and the largest of its kind worldwide.
 So, if you are in Hamburg, do visit it.

 The official website of Miniature Wonderland is: